geo-python/site/source/course-info/licensing.rst

 In short as a human-readable version of the license:

-you are free to
+You are free to
 ~~~~~~~~~~~~~~~

 - **Share** - copy and redistribute the material in any medium or format
 - **Adapt** - remix, transform, and build upon the material

 for any purpose, even commercially.
 The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Attribution** - You must give appropriate-credit_, provide a link to the license, and indicate_ if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - **ShareAlike** - If you remix, transform, or build upon the material, you must distribute your contributions under the same-license_ as the original.

 **No additional restrictions** — You may not apply legal terms or technological-measures_ that legally restrict others from doing anything the license permits.